PACE-challenge/pacechallenge.org/2019/vc/vc_exact.md

 Larger numbers in the filename should (as a rule of thumb) correspond to harder instances.
 The odd instances are public and the even instances will be provided later (secret).

-For verification purposes, we also publish the sha1sum of the public archives:
+For verification purposes, we also publish the sha1sum of the public archive:

 SHA1 sum | filename
 --- | ---
  4c5278b6680813a1a210b6e898ef4d20ecc246bd  | pace2019-vc-exact-public.tar

-For verification and precommitment purposes, we also publish the sha1sum of the public and secret archives:
+{% For verification and precommitment purposes, we also publish the sha1sum of the public and secret archives: %}

 ### Evaluation